Schnyder woods, SLE(16), and Liouville quantum gravity: Joint convergence to three Peano curves

 We have a similar discrete picture for the sequence of UIWTs in a usual coupling.
 More precisely, let $\prescript{\r}{}{\fraketa}$ be the counterclockwise exploration path of a UIWT analogous to $\fraketa^\b$, and let $\rZr=(\rr R,\rr L)$ be the walk associated with $\rr\fraketa$ (Section~\ref{subsec:dual}).
 For the $n$th UIWT in a usual coupling, let $\prescript{\r}{}{\fraketa}^n(t)=\prescript{\r}{}{\fraketa}(\lfloor3nt\rfloor)$ and $\prescript{\r}{}{Z^{n}}=(\tfrac{1}{4n}\rr R_{\lfloor3nt\rfloor}, \tfrac{1}{2n}\rr L_{\lfloor3nt\rfloor})$.
 (Note that the notation $\prescript{\r}{}{Z^{n}}$ has a different meaning from Section~\ref{sec:bijection} and~\ref{sec:pair}.)
 In light of Proposition~\ref{prop:dual} and the scaling in the definition of discrete quantum length, the abscissa and ordinate of $\prescript{\r}{}{Z^{n}}$ measure the net change of the discrete quantum length of the right and left ``boundary'' of $\rr\fraketa^n$ respectively, which are dual red flow lines and red flow lines.

 Let us define discrete analogues to $t_q$ via

 In analogue with $(A_i)_{1\le i\le 5}$, the region $\fraketa^{\b,n}([0,1]) \cup \prescript{\r}{}{\fraketa}^n([t^n_1,0])$ can be divided into five subregions $(A^n_i)_{1\le i\le 5}$ bounded by the red and blue flow lines and dual flow lines from $\fraketa^{\b,n}(0)$ and $\fraketa^{\b,n}(1)$.
-We also use the same notation $(A_i^n)_{1\le i\le 5}$ to represent the discrete quantum areas (Figure~\ref{fig:fourflowlines}(c)) of the corresponding subregion. \begin{remark} When defining these five subregions and their discrete quantum areas, we are not careful about whether to include their boundaries or not.
+We also use the same notation $(A_i^n)_{1\le i\le 5}$ to represent the discrete quantum areas (\nocolor{Figure~\ref{fig:overlap} (a)}) of the corresponding subregion. \begin{remark} When defining these five subregions and their discrete quantum areas, we are not careful about whether to include their boundaries or not.
 The reason is that these boundaries consist of portions of flow line and dual flow lines.
 Once scaled by $(3n)^{-1}$, they have $o(n^{-0.1})$ quantum area with superpolynomial probability.
 Therefore they are negligible in the scaling limit.
 This remark applies to all edge subsets whose discrete quantum areas are relevant.
 So we ignore the boundary issue from now on.

 When we talk about the boundaries of these subregions, which are flow lines and dual flow lines, we simply say that they start from $\fraketa^{\b,n}(0)$ and $\fraketa^{\b,n}(1)$ without further specifying the starting vertex or face.
 The reason is that due to Remark~\ref{rmk:wheretostart}, the precise starting point is immaterial in the scaling limit. \end{remark} Since we assume $\delta=1$ in the continuum, in a usual coupling, $J^n_1-K^n_1$ in Proposition~\ref{prop:triple} converges to $1$ a.s.
 Therefore $\eta^{\b,n}(1)$ is left of the red flow line from the tail of $\eta^{\b,n}(0)$ for large enough $n$.
-See Figure~\ref{fig:fourflowlines}(c) for an illustration of the discrete picture in this case.
-Note that in this case $A^n_1$ in Proposition~\ref{prop:onepocket} is the same as $A^n_1$ defined here.
-And $\ol A^n_1$ in Proposition~\ref{prop:onepocket} equals $A^n_3+A^n_5$.
+See \nocolor{Figure~\ref{fig:overlap} (a)} for an illustration of the discrete picture in this case.
+Note that in this case $A^n_1$ in Proposition~\ref{prop:onepocket} is the same as $A^n_1$ defined here. \nocolor{Moreover, $A^n_1+A^n_3+A^n_5=1$.}

 \begin{proposition} In a usual coupling, $(A_i^n)_{i=1}^5$ converges to $(A_i)_{i=1}^5$ in probability.

 Moreover, for any fixed $q\in \Q$, $t^n_q$ converges to $t_q$ in probability. \end{proposition}